 This page includes links to pdf files of some of my work from the last few years.
 Collected below are short stories, poems, essays, and links to the odd review (all other reviews can be found on the Reviews page).
-Absolutely no copying or stealing, and if you like it, say so; anyone who says they don’t need praise for their work is a dirty liar.
+Absolutely no copying or stealing, and if you like it, please say so.

 Australian Women Writers Challenge 2017